iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > The absolute state of Pandemic politicization.
 Hear me now: I don't fear the plague.
 I fear the government and private sector for whom their belief in synthetic solutions divide us from our rights like a the wake of a speedboat.<br> :date: __2020-10-25 02:09:41__

 > I have this app with Bluetooth on.
 I have found out I've been exposed and they have the app... and crickets.
 Nothing.<br> :date: __2020-10-25 01:36:04__

-> I live in Colorado, reading a local news story and this app pops up, annoying on that level, but moving on, I'm like heck yeah, I want to be informed about Covid locally.
-As the app is installing it shows it's for Alabama?!?!?
-How does that help me in Colorado?
-Pop ups are annoying to begin with, but if you're going to do it, at least get the state correct.
-If you can't get that right, I'm not going to put a lot of stock in your other life changing information.<br> :date: __2020-10-23 23:58:20__

-> I can't reactivate after updated.
-Now after I check permissions boxes when I click on enable it says "Internal e0rror, please try again."<br> :date: __2020-10-23 09:31:08__